If you don’t have time to read all this – here’s a wonderful cartoon

 In general, paradumbs are stubborn, though it does seem that not everyone is as wedded to theirs as everyone else.
 It’s actually possible that the flexibility of the paradigm may vary according to circumstance.
 The perception of an advancing threat may encourage or discourage change – but I’m not myself aware of any research on this.

 I’ve actually changed my own a few times as a result of major evidence.
 I even had a short period as a born-again evangelical Pentecostal Christian (a paradumb I toppled into from the claustrophobia of an English public school, and it was much harder to move on from than it was to to adopt).
-And I had to have another major rethink when I began to study climate change properly.
+And I had to have another major rethink when I began to study climate change properly – just as these guys did.

 But many seem never to alter, or even to question, their major belief system – though whether this is because of their DNA, their early upbringing, or their learned experience as an adult remains unclear.